-This recipe for fried gorditas are a bit different from corn gorditas.
+Gorditas Fritas is a Mexican recipe for Fried Gorditas and is made a bit different from their cousins, the corn gorditas.
 The prep time is about 15 minutes then you have to fry each one up individually.
 Each gordita is fried for about 2 minutes.
-We hope you enjoy your fried Gorditas!

-- 2 cups Maseca Corn Flour or Masa Harina
+- 2 cups Maseca Corn Flour Masa Harina

 - ¼ cup All-Purpose Flour